 Consequently, he can’t claim the cost as a ‘repairs and maintenance’ tax-deductible expense in his income tax return for the year.

 However, he can claim it as capital works expense.

-While you can’t claim it as an immediate tax deduction, you should be able to claim it as a capital improvement or as a depreciating asset.
+While you can’t claim it as an immediate tax deduction, you should be able to claim it as a capital improvement or depreciating asset.

 To be eligible to claim repairs and maintenance as an immediate tax-deductible expense, the costs must directly relate to the general wear and tear of your investment property.

-Understanding the difference between what constitutes repairs and maintenance and what constitutes an improvement is also essential when it comes to claiming tax deductions.
+Understanding the difference between what constitutes repairs and maintenance and what constitutes an improvement is also essential when claiming tax deductions.